 The University of New Hampshire is committed to building partnerships that foster education at every age.
 That’s why we launched UNH First Step, a concurrent credit program that allows New Hampshire high school students to earn UNH credit at their high schools.
 The program brings high school and college educators together with the shared goal to advance academic excellence and opportunity for New Hampshire students.

 Bow High School

-UNH First Step launched at Pinkerton Academy in fall 2019 a two-year pilot, during which time the university anticipates offering the program at several additional high schools near its Durham and Manchester campuses.
-Once the two-year pilot is successfully completed, the goal is to continue to expand to high schools throughout the state.
+UNH First Step launched at Pinkerton Academy in fall 2019 as two-year pilot, during which time the University anticipates offering the program at several additional high schools near its Durham and Manchester campuses.
+Due to the pandemic, the pilot has been extended.
+Once the pilot is successfully completed, the goal is to continue to expand to high schools throughout the state.

 “The ultimate goal of UNH First Step is to make college more accessible to New Hampshire students.
 When students choose to stay here, they become part of the workforce engine that strengthens our state’s economy.”

 Economic development is at the core of the University’s mission, and UNH First Step directly supports one of UNH’s four strategic priorities: Embrace New Hampshire.
 The long-term objective of UNH First Step is to encourage New Hampshire students to pursue their education and career in the state by fostering academic opportunities at every education level.
 By providing New Hampshire high school students with the opportunity to earn early University credit, the goal is to increase interest in and accessibility to four-year colleges and universities in the state.